CPA Program rules and regulations

 - A candidate cannot cancel or defer their enrolment if they attend or attempt the exam.
 If a candidate fails an exam, does not attend an exam, or they are not granted an exam deferral by CPA Australia, they must re-enrol and pay the prescribed fee to continue with that subject.
 No refund will apply.

-- Candidates can apply for reasonable adjustments to study guide and/or exam arrangements by the advertised closing date for the respective semester.
-The application is subject to an assessment and CPA Australia's Reasonable Adjustment Policy.
+- The Reasonable Adjustment Policy forms part of the CPA Program Rules and Regulations.
+As part of enrolling into a CPA Program, candidates are agreeing to this policy.
+Candidates can apply for reasonable adjustments to study guide and/or exam arrangements by the advertised closing date for the respective semester.
+The application is subject to an assessment from CPA Australia.

-- It is the responsibility of the candidate to schedule their exam appointment via My CPA Program before the advertised scheduling closing date, as per CPA Australia's exam scheduling policy, unless the enrolment is for reference purposes only.
-Candidates are bound by the Exam Scheduling Policy as part of their enrolment into a CPA Program subject.
+- The Exam Scheduling Policy forms part of the CPA Program Rules and Regulations.
+It is the responsibility of the candidate to schedule their exam appointment via My CPA Program before the advertised scheduling closing date, as per CPA Australia's exam scheduling policy, unless the enrolment is for reference purposes only.

 - CPA Program exams can be scheduled by enrolled candidates as soon as exam scheduling opens for the subject and respective semester.
 Exam venues, modalities available, and exam appointment dates and times are subject to availability across the exam delivery window.
 CPA Australia cannot guarantee that the preferred appointment date, time or exam delivery mode will be accommodated.